openSUSE/news-o-o/_posts/2010-06-12-opensuse-weekly-news-issue-127-is-out.markdown

-    "Hack Week 2010 ” Client-side awesome
+    "Hack Week 2010 â€” Client-side awesome
      It is Hack Week this week, when all of Novell's hackers work  on whatever project they want for the whole week.
      The infrastructure for Document-Centric GNOME is coming along  just fine.
-The Zeitgeist hackers are kicking all sorts of ass with the  engine and the activity journal ” that's what lets you see your work in a  nice timeline.
+The Zeitgeist hackers are kicking all sorts of ass with the  engine and the activity journal â€” that's what lets you see your work in a  nice timeline.
      Another part of the document-centric vision is to allow  comfortable flow or circulation through your files, which is sorely  missing right now."